chinamike65/hugo-tuolesi/content/book3/book3en.md

 The heart of the mountain is widely known as the heart of the Lunwei Mountain, and the Lunwei Mountain is the Tiewei Mountain.

-The Tiewei Mountain firmly surrounds the saltwater sea in the middle, and the monstrous waves of the saltwater sea cannot shake or destroy the Tiewei Mountain.
+The Circling Iron Mountains firmly surround the saltwater sea in the center, and the monstrous waves of the saltwater sea cannot shake or destroy the Tiewei Mountain.

-At the end of the robbery, the robbery fire that can destroy all things cannot burn the Tiewei Mountain, and the violent storm is even less likely to shake the Tiewei Mountain.
+At the end of time, the great fire that can destroy all things cannot burn the Iron Mountain, and violent storms are even less likely to shake the Iron Mountain.

 Here, the mountain heart is used as a metaphor for the kind of perseverance that a disciple will never give up under any pressure or tribulation when he undertakes heavy responsibilities for the master.

 (2) Servant's heart

-If what the guru instructs to do is relatively low, and think that it is not in line with one's own identity, don't feel embarrassed, hesitate, and do it decisively, that is the servant's heart.
+If what the guru instructs to do is relatively simple, thinking that it is beneath you, you shouldn't feel embarrassed or hesitate, and just do it decisively, that is the servant's heart.

-Once upon a time, there was a gathering place for great translators and wise men in the back of Tibet.
-There was a mud flat there.
-Zhong Dunpa took off his clothes to clean up the mud, and then spread a layer of clean white clay.
-He was still in front of Venerable Atisha.
-Made an altar.
+Once, for example, the scholar Atisha and all his translators had to stay in Tsang in an area of sewage and mud.
+Geshe Drom-dòn-ba took off all his clothes and cleaned up the filth.
+He covered the area with dry white earth, from where no one knows.
+He even built a [stone and earth] mandala in front of the Elder Atisha.

-His Holiness was very happy when he saw it, smiled and said, "It's amazing that there are people like you in India, but in Tibetan places are very rare."
+His Holiness was very happy when he saw it, smiled and said, "It's rare to find people like you in India, but in Tibet it is very rare."

+ "Ah-ray!
+I had one like you in India, too."

-In fact, as Zhongdumba, he could instruct others to do the dirty work, but he still did it himself.
+In fact, Dromtonpa could instruct others to do the dirty work, but he still did it himself.

-That is to say, when serving the guru, as long as it can benefit the guru, no matter whether it is big or small, honor or disgrace, you must do your best.
+That is to say, when serving the guru, as long as it can benefit the guru, no matter whether it is big or small, honourable or disgraceful, you must do your best.

 69

+(3) an attitude like a sweeper

+Means to eliminate completely all pride and feelings of superiority, and consider yourself to be lower than your guru.

-(3) The people of the lower class are the people of the heart, which is widely called "the removal of the unclean people".
+The people of the lower class are the people of the heart, which is widely called "the removal of the unclean people".

 India has a caste system.
 This kind of people is a lower caste.
 Because they have lived at the bottom of the society for generations, they are very humble.

 The subordination of the human heart means that when doing things for the guru, one should be respectful and not have any thoughts of "arrogance" and "too slow", and always maintain a humble attitude to serve the guru.

-Master Zhongdunpa said:
+Master Dromtonpa said:

-"I am slow to the high hills, and do not go out of the waters of virtue."
+"The water of good qualities does not collect on the heights of pride."

 It means that arrogance is like the top of a mountain and cannot accumulate merit water.

-Shu Owa also said:
+Jen-nga-wa also said:

-"At the beginning of spring, you should look at the high places on the top of the mountain, where the blue color grows everywhere, and the low places in the valleys and pits start first."
+"In the planting time of spring, look at whether the green growth comes from the high mountain peaks or from the low valleys."

-It means that in early spring, looking at the tops and valleys, where the grass grows first, it must be the grass that grows first in the low-lying areas, and then slowly grows to the top of the mountain.
+It means that in early spring, looking at the tops of the mountains and valleys, the grass that grows first in the low-lying areas, and then slowly grows to the top of the mountain.

 Therefore, it is said that only by being humble and low can you grow your merits.
 If I am slow to pay tribute to the higher, not only do I have no merits, but there are also faults.

+(4) an attitude like a foundation, means to take on even the heavy responsibilities of the most arduous activities of your guru with pleasure.

-(4) Chechengxin 70
+70

 Even if the task that the master asks to be done is very arduous, the responsibility is heavy, and it is beyond one's own ability, like a carriage that can bear the load, he must bravely undertake it, take it all down, and then find a way to complete it.

-To be able to take on heavy responsibilities and to be the backbone of the master's preaching of the Dharma is to ride the heart.
+To be able to take on heavy responsibilities and to be the backbone of the master's preaching of the Dharma is the attitude of the cart.

+(5) an attitude like a dog, means not to get angry even when your guru despises or berates you.

-(5) A righteous dog can endure humiliation and does not abandon his master, just like a righteous dog that never leaves its master.
+A righteous dog can endure humiliation and does not abandon his master, just like a righteous dog that never leaves its master.

 Here is how to deal with the scolding of the guru.

-When a disciple has made a big mistake, if the master wants to scold it, it is actually a good thing.
-Simply saying that the disciple may not listen to it, and will mistakenly regard the fult as a merit.
+When a disciple has made a big mistake, and the master to scolds him, it is actually a good thing.
+If the master simply speaks nicely the disciple may not listen to it, and will mistakenly regard the fault as a merit.

 The teacher's scolding is a blessing.
-It should not be simply considered that the teacher lost his temper, nor should he be angry.
+It should not be simply considered that the teacher lost his temper, nor that he is angry.
 As a disciple, you must have such wisdom.

-There is a sentence in the "Eight Thousand Poems of Prajna", which is translated into modern language: If the master seems to scold the person who came to seek the Dharma, and then ignored it after scolding, in this case, the Dharma seeker Not only should people not give up, but they should also seek the Dharma more diligently.
+There is a sentence in the "Perfection of Wisdom in Eight Thousand Lines", which is translated into modern language:

+Even if the instructors of the teachings seem to despise and to ignore those who want their teachings, do not challenge them.

+Persist tirelessly and respectfully, and diligently seek the teachings.

-Because the rectification of the Dharma is difficult to obtain, sometimes the guru does not teach the Dharma.
-It may be due to the fact that the disciple’s current blessings are not enough, and the precepts cannot be kept pure.
-At this time, the disciple must understand the guru and act according to the teacher.
+Because the connection to the Dharma is difficult to obtain, sometimes the guru does not teach the Dharma.
+It may be due to the fact that the disciple’s current blessings are not enough, and the required vows cannot be kept.
+At this time, the disciple must understand the guru and act according to the teacher's will.

 71

+(6)

-(6) The heart of sailing the boat is not tired of doing anything for the guru, and is not afraid of trouble.
+The heart of sailing the boat is not tired of doing anything for the guru, and is not afraid of trouble.
 This is the heart of sailing the boat.

-No matter how heavy, numerous, troublesome, or repeated things the guru instructs you, you must persevere as a disciple, and you can't get bored or complain.
+No matter how heavy, numerous, troublesome, or repeated things the guru instructs you to do, you must persevere as a disciple, and you can't get bored or complain.

-According to the biography of Venerable Milarepa, Guru Marpa asked Milarepa to build a house, as long as he did it alone.
+According to the biography of Venerable Milarepa, Guru Marpa asked Milarepa to build a house, and that he had to do it alone.
 No one else was allowed to help.

-When it was about to be finished, he immediately picked on the faults and asked him to dismantle it.
-After dismantling, he also asked him to put all the stones back in their original place and arrange it properly.
+When it was about to be finished, Marpa immediately pointed out the faults and asked him to dismantle it.
+After dismantling, he also asked him to put all the stones back in their original place and arrange them properly.

 It was built and demolished in this way, and it was demolished and built again.
-After going back and forth, I don’t know how many times, Milarepa carried the stone and worn out his back, and his bones were exposed.
+After going back and forth, I don’t know how many times, Milarepa  wore out his back by carrying the stones, and his bones were exposed.

-But Milarepa persisted in this way, and thus eliminated the karma of killing thirty-five people and horses with the secret mantra in the past in order to avenge his parents.
-He achieved great achievements and became a Buddha in his lifetime.
+But Milarepa persisted in this way, and thus eliminated the karma of killing thirty-five people and horses through black magic in the past in order to avenge his parents.
+He reached great enlightenment and became a Buddha in his lifetime.

 The meaning of the heart of sailing is the same.
 The ship is loaded with goods and comes and goes at sea, constantly loading and unloading.

-The disciple's commitment to the master should be like a sailing ship, not afraid of repetition, not bored, not complaining, and willing to bear it.
+The disciple's commitment to the master should be like a sailing ship, not afraid of repetition, not bored, not complaining, and willing to bear everything.

 72

-Master Tsongkhapa simply divided the nine attitudes into four parts: The first part, when getting along with the teacher, pay attention to observe and understand the teacher's will, and obey the teacher's will, which is the heart of filial piety.
+Master Tsongkhapa simply divided the nine attitudes into four parts:

+The first part, when getting along with the teacher, pay attention to observe and understand the teacher's will, and obey the teacher's will, which is the heart of filial piety.

-The second part, after relying on the guru, pay attention to cherish and protect the dependence relationship with the guru, so as not to be damaged by the alienation of those who slander the master and slander the Dharma, which is the vajra heart.
+The second part, after relying on the guru, pay attention to cherish and protect the relationship with the guru, so as not to be damaged by the alienation of those who slander the master and disparage the Dharma.
+This is the vajra heart.

-The third part is to respect the master's cause of spreading the Dharma and benefiting students, to undertake all the important responsibilities for the master, to keep diligent and never slack off, which is the earth's heart.
+The third part is to respect the master's cause of spreading the Dharma and benefiting sentient beings, to undertake all the important responsibilities for the master, to keep working and never slack off.
+This is the earth's heart.

 In the fourth part, the earth heart is divided into six areas: The unshakable belief in doing things for the guru is the mountain heart.

-When doing things, no matter the big or the small, being able to do it yourself is the servant's heart.
+When doing things, no matter how big or the small, being able to do it yourself is the servant's heart.

 To be humble and low-key when doing things is to be down-to-earth.